ChangdeDu/changdedu.github.io/_pages/about.md

 I obtained my PhD degree from the [Research Center for Brain-inspired Intelligence, National Laboratory of Pattern Recognition, CASIA](https://bii.ia.ac.cn/), in June 2019, supervised by Professor [Huiguang He](http://www.ia.cas.cn/sourcedb_ia_cas/cn/iaexpert/200908/t20090804_2310528.html).
 Prior to CASIA, I was a Principal Engineer (from July 2019 to June 2021) at Cloud&AI, Huawei Technologies Co.
 Ltd., Beijing, China.

 My research interest broadly includes artificial intelligence, visual neuroscience, neural coding, brain-machine interaction and learning, neural information (fMRI, EEG, etc.) pattern recognition and data mining.

-I have published 30+ research papers in top-tier AI/ML conferences and journals, including AAAI, KDD, IJCAI, ACMMM, UAI, TNNLS, Inf.
-Fusion, Inf.
-Sci.
-TMM and PR.
-I won the Best Paper Runner-Up Award in ICME 2019.
+I have published 30+ research papers in top-tier AI/ML conferences and journals, including AAAI, KDD, IJCAI, ACMMM, MICCAI, UAI, IEEE TNNLS/TMM/TCDS, Information Fusion, and Pattern Recognition.
+I won the Best Paper Runner-Up Award in IEEE ICME 2019.

 # News
+- 06/2022: Our paper on "Exploring the Brain-like Properties of DNNs: A Neural Encoding Perspective" got accepted to **Machine Intelligence Research**

+- 06/2022: Our paper on "Graph Emotion Decoding from Visually Evoked Neural Responses" got accepted to **MICCAI 2022**

 - 03/2022: I will serve as a reviewer for **ECCV-2022**

 - 11/2021: I will serve as a reviewer for **CVPR-2022**